Malminkartano

 Malminkartano (Malmgård in Swedish) is a suburb and a quarter in the western part of Helsinki city, part of the Kaarela neighbourhood.
-Vantaankosken rata, the railway of Vantaankoski, has a station in Malminkartano.
+Kehärata, the railway that goes through the airport back to Helsinki, has a station in Malminkartano.
 The suburb's artificial hill, Malminkartanonhuippu or Malminkartanon täyttömäki is the highest point of Helsinki.
 Malminkartano is often called Maltsu by young people.